Skip to content

 Return:

-• value (string): Parent directory path.
+• dirname (string): Parent directory path.

 Example: